analysiscenter/segfast/README.md

 ## Getting started

-After installation just import **seismiQB** into your code.
+After installation just import **segfast** into your code.
 A quick demo of our primitives and methods:
 ```python
 import segfast